continuitydrift/eth-denver-2022/chapter-12.md

 "Yes, sorry, my dear.
 I forgot that was on."
 The usual castle backdrop was replaced with an ocean reflecting a clear, almost painfully blue sky.
 Nico the flamingo bobbed up and down on the waves.
 The avatar was wearing sunglasses, with whatever Nico was looking at projected in reverse on the lenses, as if they were AR goggles.

+Nico switched to voice, his accent thicker than normal.
 "Sadly, I am serious.
 It's my fault, I'm afraid, or at least the DAOs fault.
 We've poked something with a stick that should not have been poked."

 "You summoned a daemon?"
 Sunitha asked.